Back to Blog

 Test your knowledge with real questions

 Investment banking remains one of the most competitive and rewarding entry points into finance.
-This guide covers everything you need to know to break in.
+This guide covers everything you need to know to break in — from recruiting timelines to interview preparation.

 What Banks Look For